 We recommend using a high memory Linode with this guide.

 This guide is written for a non-root user.
-Commands that require elevated privileges are prefixed withsudo
+Commands that require elevated privileges are prefixed withsudo.
+If you’re not familiar with thesudocommand, you can check our Users and Groups guide.

 Before You Begin